 Episcopal Relief & Development's work is strategic, evidence-based and rooted in community.
-We hope this calendar helps your community achieve its goals and makes planning more manageable for you.
+We hope this calendar helps your community to also strategize intentionally, by weaving priorities and assets together to achieve your goals and makes planning more manageable for you.